javalite/site-content/src/activejdbc/lazy_and_eager.md

 ## Lazy dependencies

-This means that if you have a model User and a model Address, and they have a one to many relationship, when a user has many addresses, the code:
+If you have a model User and a model Address, and they have a one to many relationship, when a user has many addresses, the code:

 ~~~~ {.java}